willforde/dotfiles/README.md

 sh install.sh
 ```

-This will symlink the dotfiles in the `dotfiles` directory to your home directory.
-Any existing dotfiles in your home directory will be backed up to a backup folder within this repo.
+This will symlink the dotfiles in the `dotfiles` directory to the home directory.
+Any existing dotfiles in the home directory will be backed up to a backup folder within this repo.

 ## Including Dotfiles